02 Apr, 2021

-2021 UPDATE - The new second round of stimulus payments being made in January 2021 are exempt from Medicaid, SSI and other federal needs-based benefits.
-See this blog from CLASP.
+2021 UPDATEs - The third round of stimulus payments being made in March-April 2021 are exempt from Medicaid, SSI and other federal needs-based benefits.
+See this article by the National Center on Law & Elder Rights and their additional info about the stimulus payments.

-Economic Impact Payments (EIP) or stimulus payments authorized by the CARES ACT cannot be counted as "income" for financial eligibility for Medicaid or SSI.
+- Economic Impact Payments (EIP) or stimulus payments first authorized by the CARES ACT and most recently by the American Rescue Plan Act cannot be counted as "income" for financial eligibility for Medicaid or SSI.
 Medicaid and SSI recipients have 12 months to spend the checks before they are counted as a "resource" for eligibility for their benefits.
 The NYS Dept. of Health (DOH) has made this clear to local Medicaid programs -- GIS 20 MA/05.

 But DOH has not informed facility operators that residents of nursing homes, adult homes, Assisted Living Programs, and other congregate care facilities have the right to keep their stimulus checks.
 Many facility operators do not know this, since it's a change from the usual rule that requires most of the residents' income to be paid to the facility toward the cost of their care, with the resident receiving only a small monthly Personal Needs Allowance or "PNA."